 Foot Health Facts For Women

 Your feet take a lot of damage on a daily basis, and not taking care of them increases your risk for a wide variety of different foot injuries.
-Here at Cherrywood Foot Care, our podiatrist near East Meadow can provide a variety of different treatments that will help protect your feet.
+Here at Cherrywood Foot Care, our podiatrist near East Meadow, Merrick, and Bellmore can provide a variety of different treatments that will help protect your feet.

 Foot Injuries and Conditions:

-Unfortunately, women are at risk for getting several different injuries and developing foot conditions as a result of the shoes that they wear.
+Unfortunately, women are at risk of getting several different injuries and developing foot conditions as a result of the shoes that they wear.
 The most common injuries and conditions include the following: